AndyEveritt/DuetWebAPI/README.md

 # DuetWebAPI
-Python interface to Duet RepRap V2 or V3 firmware.
+Python interface to Duet RepRap V2 or V3 firmware via Http REST API.

 * Works over IP network.
 * Does not support passwords on the printer.